kragen/derctuo/virtual-machine-setup.md

 ------------

-I should not have used QED --- I misunderstood the documentation, and it's a deprecated format; attempting to fix:
+I should not have used QED --- I misunderstood the documentation, and it’s a deprecated format; attempting to fix:

     qemu-img convert ubuntu-base.qed -O qcow2 ubuntu-base.qcow2

 This took 4-6 minutes and shrank the file to 8.8 GB.
 Now of course I need to test the resulting environment and recreate the dev branch.

-This is actually significantly slower, but not enough to matter for my
+Making a backed QCOW2 image is actually significantly slower than doing it with QED, but not enough to matter for my
 purposes:

     $ time qemu-img create -b ubuntu-base.qcow2 -f qcow2 ubuntu-dev0.qcow2